 Debbie LeeKeenan is a lecturer, consultant, and author, currently residing in Seattle, Washington.
 She was director of the Eliot-Pearson Children’s School at Tufts University in Medford, MA from 1996 to 2013.
 In addition to teaching in the Eliot-Pearson Department of Child Study and Human Development at Tufts University, she has been a member of the early childhood faculty at Lesley University in Cambridge, MA and the University of Massachusetts in Amherst, and she is a former preschool, special education and elementary school teacher.
 She consults and lectures locally, nationally and internationally.
 Debbie is a co-producer with John Nimmo of the film, Reflecting on Anti-bias Education in Action: The Early Years, released in April 2021.
 Her co-authored books include: From Survive to Thrive: A Director’s Guide for Leading an Early Childhood Program and Leading Anti-bias Early Childhood Programs: A Guide for Change.
 Her other publications include chapters and articles in Young Children, Voices of the Practitioner, Child Care Exchange, Theory into Practice, the first edition of The Hundred Languages of Children, and Proactive Parenting: Guiding Your Child from Two to Six.
 She holds a Master’s Degree in Education from the University of New Mexico.
 With professional experience spanning 50 years in diverse university, public school, and early childhood settings in Massachusetts, New York City, New Mexico, Philadelphia and Taiwan, her areas of expertise include anti-bias education, early childhood education, teacher preparation, inclusive special education, curriculum development, project based learning, teacher inquiry, family engagement, professional learning communities and public school partnerships.
 Debbie was awarded the Tufts University Arts and Sciences Multicultural Service Award in May 2003, the Building Bridges Tufts Distinction Award in June 2009 for her work with diversity, and the Abigail Eliot Award in 2015, which recognizes outstanding commitment to young children and the early childhood profession.
 Debbie was a member of the 2018 Jane Addams Children’s Book Award Selection Committee, which recognizes children’s books of literary and aesthetic excellence that effectively engage children in thinking about peace, social justice, global community, and equity for all people.
 Debbie is Chinese-American, the child of first-generation immigrant working-class parents who grew up in New York City, and is part of a multi-racial family.

-John Nimmo, EdD is Associate Professor, Early Childhood Education, in the College of Education at Portland State University, Oregon.
-From 2003 to 2013 he was Executive Director of the Child Study and Development Center and Associate Professor of Human Development and Family Studies at the University of New Hampshire where he was recipient of the Social Justice Award and the Excellence through Diversity Award.
-In addition to presenting nationally and internationally for 30 years, he has been a visiting scholar in Ghana and Australia.
-Formerly John was core faculty in teacher education and human development at Pacific Oaks College Northwest in Seattle.
-His publications include Loris Malaguzzi and the Teachers (with Carolyn Edwards & Lella Gandini), Leading Anti-Bias Early Childhood Programs, Emergent Curriculum (with Elizabeth Jones), chapters in The Hundred Languages of Children, as well as many articles.
-John’s research includes collaborative learning in Reggio Emilia, Italy, young children’s participation in their community, and the role of cultural navigators in refugee communities.
-John is a co-producer of an international video documentary on children’s rights and also a 2021 film on anti-bias early education.
+John Nimmo, EdD is Associate Professor of Early Childhood Education, in the College of Education at Portland State University, Oregon, where he teaches graduate courses on equity, learning environments, social constructivism, and teacher research.
+From 2003 to 2013 he was Executive Director of the Child Study and Development Center, a laboratory center with over 100 children from infancy through kindergarten-age, and an Associate Professor of Human Development and Family Studies at the University of New Hampshire.
+Here he was the recipient of the Social Justice Award and the Excellence through Diversity Award.
+In addition to presenting nationally and internationally for 35 years, John has been a visiting scholar at universities in Ghana and Australia.
+Formerly he was a core faculty in teacher education and human development at Pacific Oaks College Northwest in Seattle and a member of the Culturally Relevant/Anti-Bias Leadership Taskforce and the Seattle Theater of Liberation.
+John’s publications include Loris Malaguzzi and the Teachers (with Carolyn Edwards & Lella Gandini), Leading Anti-Bias Early Childhood Programs (with Louise-Derman-Sparks & Debbie LeeKeenan), Emergent Curriculum (with Elizabeth Jones), and chapters in The Hundred Languages of Children, as well as many articles.
+His research includes collaborative learning in Reggio Emilia, Italy, young children’s participation in their community, the role of cultural navigators in refugee communities, and the development of an Indigenous framework for early childhood teacher education.
+John is a co-producer of the international video documentary on children’s rights, The Voices of Children through the World Forum Foundation and also the 2021 film Reflecting on Anti-bias Education in Action.
 He holds a doctorate from the University of Massachusetts at Amherst and was previously an early childhood and elementary teacher in his first home of Australia and in the United States.
+As a White cis-gender man with Scottish and German heritage, John views his role as the father of two now-adult children as critical to his vision for a more just world.

 Filiz Efe McKinney is a Turkish American documentary filmmaker who typically wears the producer, director, and editor hats.
 She runs Brave Sprout, a film production house that is committed to crafting compelling educational films that drive organizational and cultural change.
 Since 2016, Filiz’s work has specifically focused on supporting anti-bias, diversity, equity, and inclusion initiatives with the University of Washington, City of Seattle, and Black Lives Matter Seattle-King County.
 She directed Reflecting on Anti-bias Education in Action: The Early Years (2021), a feature documentary that shifts the focus away from the talking heads of experts and on to the voices of teachers who place diversity and equity at the heart of what they do.
 Her upcoming documentary, Sounds Like Home, focuses on how accent bias affects individuals and society more broadly.
 Filiz’s approach to filmmaking is to connect with the audience on an emotional level to deepen understanding, and create films that serve as a springboard to broaden discussion within communities.
 She also serves on the boards of KUOW Puget Sound Public Radio and Northwest Film Forum to help create a more equitable and vibrant future in Greater Seattle.
 A multidisciplinary artist, Filiz holds a Master of Communication in Digital Media, a Master of Arts in Communication Strategies and Public Relations, and a Bachelor of Fine Arts in Cinematography.